madusankanipunajith/Ballerina-JSON-RPC/README.md

 }
 ```

-**Note:** Sometimes, you might see below type of warning messages on the terminal.
+**`Note:`** Sometimes, you might see below type of warning messages on the terminal.
 It is given by the Ballerina just to alert you.
 Furthermore, it is not an error but just a warning.
 Make sure that you have avoided concurrent access to the same mutable instance or object.
 If you are sure that there is not a concurrency issue in your application, please ignore that warning message.

 ![error](https://user-images.githubusercontent.com/56679833/155269726-42b6d852-dfcd-454f-b7f6-5cdde5f4954d.PNG)

-**Note:** Some examples (use cases) can be found through this GitHub link
+**`Note:`** Some examples (use cases) can be found through this GitHub link : https://github.com/madusankanipunajith/Use-cases-for-JRPCLFB
-Link :

 **Further reference**